 The poet John Milton, best known for his epic poem Paradise Lost, studied at Christ's from 1625 to 1632.
-Every year, we run a Year 12 English Taster Day on Milton's work that takes place here at Christ's College, Cambridge.
-The aim of the event is to give you a taste of what it is like to study English at Cambridge University through a series of lectures and workshops exploring Milton's work.
-This year's Taster Day will take place on Wednesday 6 March 2019.
+Every year, we run a Year 12 English Taster Series on Milton's work that takes place as a set of online webinars through March and early April followed by an optional visit to Christ's College, Cambridge at the end.
+The aim is to give you a taste of what it is like to study English at Cambridge University through a series of lectures and workshops exploring Milton's work.

 Theme and content

-The Taster Day will be themed around the life and works of John Milton, with lectures and workshops given by academics in English, a look at some of the first editions of Milton's work in the Old Library, chance to chat with current students studying English, and a guided tour of the College.
-Applications for English at Cambridge will also be discussed and there will be plenty of opportunities to ask questions.
+Our annual English Taster Series is themed around the life and works of John Milton, with lectures and workshops given by academics in English, and chance to chat with current students studying English, and a College tour.
+Applications to Cambridge are also discussed and there are plenty of opportunities to ask questions.

-If you are interested in applying for the event, you might like to look at Darkness Visible (a resource for studying Milton's Paradise Lost, made by Christ's students) as well as the English subject page.
+If you are interested in applying for the event in the future, you might like to look at Darkness Visible (a resource for studying Milton's Paradise Lost, made by Christ's students) as well as the English subject page.

 This Taster Series is aimed at academically able students in the UK who meet all of the criteria below:

 - you are in Year 12 (England and Wales), S5 (Scotland) or Y13 (Northern Ireland).

 - you attend an academy, school or college that does not charge fees and had less than 50 Oxbridge offers last year.

 - you are studying English Literature for A Level, IB Higher Level or Scottish Higher English, or equivalent